E3SM-Project/polaris/docs/developers_guide/command_line.md

 ## polaris setup

-The `polaris setup` command is used to set up one or more test cases.
+The `polaris setup` command is used to set up one or more tasks.

 :::{note}
-You must have built the executable for the standalone MPAS component you want to run before setting up a polaris test case.
+You must have built the executable for the standalone MPAS component you want to run before setting up a polaris task.
 :::

 The command-line options are: